 2. Use a wall or a roof cap

-Installing a wall or roof cap at the end of your duct run will help to further reduce the possibility of back-drafting.
-As a result, not only does outside air not get into the duct, but it also prevents leaves, dirt, and small animals from getting into your ductwork.
+Installing a wall or roof cap at the end of your duct run will help to reduce the possibility of backdrafting further.
+As a result, not only does outside air not get into the duct, but it also prevents leaves, dirt, and small animals from getting into your ductwork

 3. Limit the length of your duct run

-In order for the range hood to be effective, it must move the air with enough force to get it out of the duct and out of the home.
-As a result, if your duct run is excessively long, the air in your duct may become stagnant and begin to flow back into your kitchen.
+For the range hood to be effective, it must move the air with enough force to get it out of the duct and out of the home.
+As a result, if your duct run is excessively long, the air in your duct may become stagnant and flow back into your kitchen.

 4. Reducing the number of elbows in your ductwork

-- Consider including at least 18 inches of a straight run before adding an elbow when installing your ductwork.
+- Consider including at least 18″ of the straight run before adding an elbow when installing your ductwork.

-- Ensure there are at least 24 inches of straight duct between each elbow before installing the duct.
+- Ensure there is at least 24″ of straight duct between each elbow before installing the duct

 5. Keep your filters clean

-Using clean range hood filters will guarantee that the air coming from your kitchen is circulated smoothly through your range hood.
+Using clean range hood filters guarantees that the air from your kitchen is circulated smoothly through your range hood.

-If you want to see how these dampers work and how to install one, take a look at this video called Back Draft Damper Installation – How to install a damper from the Fresh Air Manufacturing Co.
-YouTube Channel.
+If you want to see how these dampers work and how to install one, watch this video called Back Draft Damper Installation – How to install a damper from the Fresh Air Manufacturing Co.

 Frequently asked questions (FAQ)

 Do you still have questions?
-Below are some of the most commonly asked questions about vent hoods and backdrafting.
+Below are some of the most commonly asked questions about back-drafting.

-I simply cup my hands around the draft hood without touching it to check for a proper draft.
+I cup my hands around the draft hood without touching it to check for a good draft.
 I’ll notice warm, damp air flowing out of the draft hood if the water heater is backdrafting.